Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 How does your release process look like?

-Describe your deployment process ñ how do you find bugs in your teamís code?
+Describe your deployment process ‚Äì how do you find bugs in your team‚Äôs code?
 What recourse do you have when you find a serious bug in production code?
 Who is responsible for doing deployment?
 How often do you deploy?

 ## Onboarding